VectoBot3/MileageMaster/README.md

 -	**Helpful Tutorial:** A friendly pop-up automatically guides unaccustomed users through primary features on their first visit.
 -	**Custom Modals:** All alert and confirmation messages use custom-designed pop-up windows, keeping a consistent, polished app appearance.
 -	**Tooltips:** Hover over stats or controls for informative tooltips providing extra context and explanations, making the app easier to understand.

+### Device Compatibility:
+-	**Responsive Design:** Enjoy a seamless experience on any screen size or device, from desktops to tablets and smartphones.

+### User Guidance & Accessibility:
+-	**Interactive Tutorial:** A helpful tutorial guides new users through the app's core functionalities upon first launch.
+-	**Clear Messaging:** Intuitive prompts and messages provide guidance and feedback throughout the app's use.
+-	**Keyboard Navigation:** Navigate the entire application seamlessly using only your keyboard, enhancing accessibility and efficiency.

 ## Technologies Used:
 MileageMaster utilizes standard web technologies and relies on these open-source libraries for it’s functionality: